aistrate/elm-tetris/README.md

 For intervals shorter than the frame rate (16 ms), the falling piece will drop several rows at a time to achieve that interval on average.
 So, for example, if the interval is 7 ms, the falling piece will drop 2 or 3 rows at a time (16 / 7 = 2.29).

-The level can be changed directly by the player in the Start dialog (after loading the page, and after the Quit and Game Over dialogs).
+The level can be changed directly by the player in the [Start dialog](#dialogs) (after loading the page, or after the Quit and Game Over dialogs).
 While playing the game, the level will be increased automatically for every 10 lines cleared.

 There is also a **Level 0**, which is non-standard (no other games implement it), and does not follow the formula above.
-This level has no gravity (the falling piece does not drop by itself), and the level is not increased automatically (stays 0 forever).
+This level has no gravity (the falling piece does not drop by itself), and will not increase automatically (stays 0 forever).
 When the piece reaches the bottom (the player moves it there with the Arrow Down key), it locks normally, with [lock delay](#lock-delay).
 [Hard drop](#hard-drop) (Space key) also works normally.

 ### Scoring